TextRanch

 Our experts

-Both phrases are correct, but they are used in different contexts.
-'He has a car' is the more common and formal way to express ownership of a car.
-'He has got a car' is also correct but is more informal and casual.
-The choice between the two depends on the level of formality you want to convey.
+Both sentences are correct, but they are used in different contexts.
+'Has a car' is the more common and formal way to express ownership of a car.
+'Has got a car' is also correct but is more informal and casual.
+The choice between the two depends on the level of formality the speaker wishes to convey.

 He has a car